Rare NZ paintings expected to fetch over $1m

 Centre director Richard Thomson described it as one of the late painter's finest, and was "hugely significant" in New Zealand's art and cultural history.

-Another stand-out was Michael Smither's 1967 piece, Sea Wall and Kingfisher, featuring a seawall built to protect part of the Taranaki coastline, and a gliding kotare (kingfisher).
+Another stand-out was Michael Smither's 1967 piece was Sea Wall and Kingfisher, featuring a seawall built to protect part of the Taranaki coastline, and a gliding kotare (kingfisher).

 That artwork was expected to sell for up to $350,000.